You pushed your website live and started driving traffic to key landing pages.

 One of the first sections of the page is dedicated to quickly explaining that Upwork has talent available to fit your needs, no matter your company or project size.

-First, Upwork shows they’ve worked to help some of the biggest companies in the world by using a logo bar.
 If you have the opportunity to include examples of your customers on a landing page, do it.
 Even if they’re a small business, it helps build a real-world connection to the brand promises you’re making.

 Second, Upwork confirms that they can help you with everything from a one-off project to a long-term relationship with a full-time contract.
 This is a vital point for them to make and prevents visitors from abandoning simply because they assume Upwork is only for one or the other.

 As we’ve seen across all three brands, notice how the contrast of on-brand color draws attention to certain elements.
 These elements are generally either key messaging points or a call-to-action button.
-If you were using an eye-tracking program, you’d likely see visitors jump from one point to the next that uses this color.

 Here, Upwork offers a powerful section of example freelance talent and leverages their contrast color to allow visitors an actual step forward in signing up with, “View Profile.”